 Breath as a window into the subconscious

-Breathing is something we all do and is a key is tantric healing sessions.
+Breathing is something we all do and is one of the keys in tantric massage and tantric therapy sessions.
 On average, a person takes over 23,000 breaths in a 24 hour period.
 In many languages, the word for breath is the same, or connected to, the word or concept for soul.
 In Latin, the word ‘spiritus’ means both spirit and breath.
 The Sanskrit word prana refers to both breath and the life-force energy, similar to the Chinese word ‘chi’.
 In many Arabic and Slavic languages, the words for breath and soul have the same root.
 Breath gives life, and with life comes consciousness.
 One of the amazing things about breath is that it is one of the few functions in the body which can be done totally consciously or totally subconsciously.
 This gives a unique window of opportunity to bridge the conscious and the subconscious workings of the body and mind.

 Benefits of conscious deep breathing